grafana/grafana/docs/sources/setup-grafana/configure-security/configure-private-datasource-connect/index.md

 1. Connect to Grafana Cloud using the ssh or the pdc agent in the same directory as your private key, and the certificate and known_hosts file Grafana Labs provided to you.

-   There are three options for connecting: using Kubernetes, SSH, or the PDC Agent Docker image.
+   There are three connecting options: Kubernetes, SSH, or the PDC Agent Docker image.

    - **Option 1:** Using Kubernetes